tnevolin/mm6-skill-emphasis-mod/Readme.md

 Converting back to resulting recovery = 100 * (100 / 195) = 51, cap is not reached
 </pre>

+# Weapon base recovery bonuses

+Weapons not improving their speed with skill keep their recovery bonuses.

+Axe recovery bonus is -40.
+Sword recovery bonus is -20.
+Due to very fast recovery bonus per level progression they are catching up and overtake other weapons in speed pretty soon.
+Axe (the slowest weapon) will be as fast as dagger at level 10 and then will keep getting faster and faster.

 # Combat skills

 ## Weapon skills